 How to Read NPSH on Pump Curve?

-On a pump graph, NPSH is the dashed line perpendicular to the X-axis.
+On a pump curve, NPSH is the dashed line perpendicular to the X-axis.

 We can see that different positions have different NPSH values.
 In the above content, we have mentioned that NPSH includes NPSH A (NPSH actually required during operation) and NPSH R (minimum NPSH required for operation).
 Please note that NPSH A > NPSH R must be ensured to ensure that cavitation does not occur in the pump.